cqcallaw/openbsd-router/README.md

 egress_up  = "em1.link.up"

-# pint a well-known IPv4 address to check for connectivity
+# ping a well-known IPv4 address to check for connectivity
 # any well-known IPv4 address can be used here
 inet  = '( "ping -q -c 1 -w 4 72.52.104.74 > /dev/null" every 60 )'